OYEMATTH-1/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 Write a function that encodes a string into 1337.
 Write a function that encodes a string using rot13. task100x06.
-C - More pointers, arrays and strings
+C - More pointers, arrays and strings Write a function that adds two numbers. task11